Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/Demo2.md

 Distributed learning requires some initialisation of environment variables that are used by PyTorch or by libraries from the ROCm<sup>TM</sup> stack.
 It passes its arguments to the Python command.
-It is mostly meant to be used on full nodes with one task per GPU, as in other cases not all initialisation make sense or are even valid.
+It is mostly meant to be used on full nodes with one task per GPU, as in other cases not all initialisations make sense or are even valid.

 Let's check the script: